Lifailon/Console-Translate/README.md

 ## 🚀 Install module

-For fast install or update module and dependences (DeepLX) from GutHub repository, use the Deploy script with a single cmdlet in your PowerShell console:
+For fast install or update module and dependences (binary file DeepLX) latest version from GutHub repository, use the Deploy script with a single cmdlet in your PowerShell console:

 ```
 Invoke-Expression(New-Object Net.WebClient).DownloadString("https://raw.githubusercontent.com/Lifailon/Console-Translate/rsa/Deploy-Console-Translate.ps1")